Palestine Brigade RAF: Formation and composition

 In addition, by the summer of 1918 the brigade also had a balloon company, an aircraft park, an aircraft depot and an engine repair depot.
 In August, the brigade was strengthened by the addition of a single Handley Page 0/400 biplane bomber which had been flown from England.

-In June 1919, the headquarters of the Palestine Brigade and its two subordinate wings were merged to form the Arbitive Amagamated HQ.
+In June 1919, the headquarters of the Palestine Brigade and its two subordinate wings were merged to form the Arbitive Amalgamated HQ.
 This headquarters was then redesignated as the Palestine Group on 18 March 1920.
 The group was reduced to Palestine Wing on 1 April 1922.

 Actions

 The Palestine Brigade saw action throughout the Palestine Campaign, most notably at the Battle of Megiddo when the retreating Ottoman Seventh Army was destroyed on Nablus-Beisan road by aerial attack.

 Commanders

 The following officers commanded the Palestine Brigade and its successor formations: